data-6-berkeley/fa25/syllabus.md

 ## About	&#x1F9D0;

 Hi!
 Welcome to Data 6 Fall 2025!
-We’re excited to have yo on board this semester.
+We’re excited to have you on board this semester.
 This course is specifically designed without any prerequisites or assumed prior knowledge of computer science or statistics.
 Along the way, you’ll gain practical experience working with data and using Python code to extract useful insights from real-world data sets.
 Even if this is the last data science class you ever take, we hope you’ll learn useful skills that you can apply to your own major or field of study.

 ### Course Description
 <!--Data 6 is an introduction to computational thinking and quantitative reasoning, designed to prepare students for further coursework in data science, computer science, and statistics.
 This course emphasizes the use of computation to gain insight about quantitative problems with real data from the social sciences.-->